Alcidespb24/RAG/output.md

 - (B) A grand jury subpoena; or
 - (C) An administrative request, including an administrative subpoena or summons, a civil or an authorized investigative demand, or similar process authorized under law, provided that:

-# (1) The information sought is relevant and material to a legitimate law enforcement inquiry;

 # (2) The request is specific and limited in scope to the extent reasonably practicable in light of the purpose for which the information is sought; and

 # (3) De-identified information could not reasonably be used.